Call a Professional NOW!

 What is the difference between a hurricane deductible and a regular deductible?

-A hurricane deductible is typically a percentage of your home’s insured value, while a regular deductible is a flat amount.
+A hurricane deductible is a percentage of your home’s value, while a regular deductible is a flat amount.

 Does hurricane insurance cover hotel stays?

-Yes, if your home is uninhabitable, Additional Living Expenses (ALE) coverage will help pay for temporary housing.
+Yes, if your home is uninhabitable, Additional Living Expenses (ALE) coverage helps with temporary housing.

 How do I know if I need flood insurance?